Innovative training methodologies and integrated use of digital learning technology

-The interactions between employees and employers within enterprises can be cooperative and harmonious, or characterized by conflict and disruption.
+While it is commonly admitted that conflict is inevitable, difference is made by the way conflict is handled.
+Indeed, the interactions between employees and employers within enterprises can be cooperative and harmonious, or characterized by conflict and disruption.
 Even where relations are generally good, the very nature of employment relations suggests that some conflict is inevitable.
 Such conflict can, however, be managed within the workplace itself without third-party intervention, even though assistance from third parties may be accessed from time to time on a voluntary basis.
+Providing a proper approach for addressing the new challenges in the world of work, including workplace disputes that affect diversity, inclusion, as well as, gender equality, are much needed nowadays.
+Global crises and competition, increasing costs of employment disputes are among other factors that have influenced the way that labour conflict is prevented and managed nowadays.
 Effective conflict management within an enterprise needs to start well before there are signs of discord or disputation.
 The starting point is the creation of a climate of mutual respect between employees and managers that establishes a firm foundation of trust and cooperation.
-The growing costs of conflicts and their impact on production processes and employee satisfaction has driven employers and unions to establish new strategies and tools for the prevention of labour disputes in the workplace.
+The growing costs of conflicts and their impact on production processes and employee satisfaction has driven employers and unions to establish new strategies and tools for the prevention and management of labour disputes in the workplace.
+This includes but is not limited to: early resolution of conflict, recognition of the role of workers' representatives, joint design of dispute resolution system, workplace cooperation committees and effective grievance handling mechanisms.